QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 **Quite A Fancy Emerald#0001** is my discord if you feel like talking.

-Overall though I like to do fun projects in my free time!
+Overall though I like to do fun projects in my free time

 ### Socials
 - <a href="https://www.youtube.com/channel/UC9OUOGSUWD5I7tnLiUkgOMg">YouTube</a>